TelerikAcademy/JavaScript-Applications/14. Exam - Fortune Cookies/exam questions/README.md

 * Hide `#/my-cookies` for not logged in users (up to 1)
   * or redirect to `#/home`/`#/login`
 * Easy way to add categories (up to 1)
-* Success/Error notifications for every operations (up to 1)
+* Success/Error notifications for every operation (up to 1)
 * Show like/dislike buttons for each fortune cookie (up to 1)
 * Show share button for each fortune cookie (up to 1)
 * Show likes and dislikes count (up to 1)